 Beyond the 527 wins in the 10-year stretch, there were plenty of memories.
 Martin, who would post his 1,000th career victory in '98 against Jacksonville, had a chance to coach his son - catcher Mike Martin, Jr. - for three seasons.
 He also filled out lineup cards with names like Paul Wilson, Doug Mientkiewicz, Jonathan Johnson and Eduardo Perez.
 The Seminoles also joined the ACC in 1992, posting the league's best record three times, while winning two tournament titles during the decade.

 Throughout his career, Martin has stressed the importance of developing true student-athletes.
 The Seminoles must first win and lose with class; a direct reflection on the man who leads the program.
 In six seasons of presenting the ACC Sportsmanship Award, Martin's Seminoles won the award twice.
 Academically, Florida State has been a fixture among the top teams in the ACC for overall GPA.
-Led by two-time ACC Baseball Scholar-Athlete of the Year James Ramsey, the Seminoles placed a league-best and school record nine student-athletes on the 2012 All-ACC Academic Team; the fourth time in the last seven years that they have led the conference.
-In all, FSU baseball student-athletes have been selected to the academic team of distinction 40 times since its 2006 inception.
-Three times the ACC Scholar-Athlete of the Year has been awarded to a Seminole with Buster Posey winning the award in its inaugural season in 2008.
-Ramsey then became the first baseball player to win the award on multiple occasions securing the award in 2011 & 2012.
+Led by two-time ACC Baseball Scholar-Athlete of the Year James Ramsey, the Seminoles placed a league-best and school record nine student-athletes on the 2012 All-ACC Academic Team.
+Florida State followed suit in 2013 with a league-best six Seminoles earning academic honors and Gage Smith being recognized as the ACC Scholar-Athlete of the Year; the fifth time in the last eight years FSU has led the conference.
+In all, Florida State baseball student-athletes have been selected to the academic team of distinction 46 times since its 2006 inception.
+Four times the ACC Scholar-Athlete of the Year has been awarded to a Seminole with Buster Posey winning the award in its inaugural season in 2008, Ramsey securing back-to-back honors in 2011 & 2012 and then Smith earning the nod in 2013.
 Ramsey finished his senior campaign as the 2012 Capital One Baseball Academic All-America of the Year and was named a first team Academic All-American for the second straight year joining Greg Gromek as the only Seminoles to be named a two-time first team Academic All-America® in program history.
 Adding to the academic accolades in 2008, Posey was named the CoSIDA Academic Player of the Year - the first of its kind for the FSU Baseball program.